arangodb/arangodb/Documentation/UserManual/Arangosh.md

 ===============================================================

 _arangosh_ will look for a user-defined startup script named `.arangosh.rc` in the user's home directory on startup.
-If the file is present, _arangosh_ will execute the contents of this file inside the global scope.
+If the file is present _arangosh_ will execute the contents of this file inside the global scope.

 You can use this to define your own extra variables and functions that you need often.